 I have a long-term health condition can I still attend?

-Yes, if you are now starting to get more active, however, we would recommend contacting your GP before you start increasing your activity level.
+Yes, if you are now starting to get more active.
+However, we would recommend contacting your GP before you start increasing your levels of physical activity.

 Are there first aiders?